neuromore/Doc/neuromoreStudio/Nodes.md

 | FFT Order | Order of the FFT.
 Possible values are in the range *7* .. *7*.The default value is *7*. |
 | Window Function | The Time-Domain Window Function that is applied to the input of the FFT.
 Possible values are: *Rectangular*,*Triangular*,*Welch*,*Hann*,*Hamming*,*Blackman*,*Nuttall*,*Blackman-Nuttall*,*Blackman-Harris*,*Flat top*,*Cosine*,*Gaussian*,*Bartlett-Hann*,*Hann-Poisson*,*Lanczos*.
 The default value is *Hann*. |
 | Window Shift | The number of samples the FFT input window advances in each iteration.
 Possible values are in the range *1* .. *1*.The default value is *1*. |
-The number of samples the FFT input window advances in each iteration.
-Possible values are in the range *1* .. *1*.The default value is *1*.

 ## IIR/FIR Filter
 ![IIR/FIR Filter Node Icon](../neuromoreStudio/Images/Nodes/Icons/70144f84-bb6a-11e4-8dfc-aa07a5b093db.png)